MIKAEL GENBERG

 The Moonhouse

-The work exists simultaneously as a permanent lunar installation, an identical aluminum sculpture on Earth, the ISS Artifact from 2009, and a comprehensive archive with official Swedish government authorisation.
+The work exists as a permanent lunar installation, an Earth-based aluminium counterpart, the STS-128 orbital artefact from 2009, and a complete archival record including Swedish governmental authorisation.